rindPHI/isla/docs/islaspec.md

 forall <xml-open-tag>="<{<id> id} <xml-attribute>>" optag in start: id..<LETTER> = "a"
 ```

-Observe that we now bind the `<id>` nonterminal in the match expression to the
-variable name `id`.
-Next, we "eliminate" the first XPath segment by introducing
+Next, we "eliminate" the first XPath segment by introducing a universal
-a universal quantifier inside the already added one:
+quantifier inside the already added one:

 ```
 forall <xml-open-tag>="<{<id> id}>" optag in start: